olicooper/abp-queryfilter-test/README.md

 2. Run the `DbMigrations` project to create the database and seed the blog/post data
 3. Run the `Web` project to see the sample data.
 You can modify `Pages/index.js` to change which queries are run.

+### Execution flow:

+* `CustomAbpDbContext` is an extension to `AbpDbContext` which overrides some functionality, adds the `AbpGlobalFiltersOptionsExtension` and replaces the `IQueryTranslationPreprocessorFactory`
+  * `CustomQueryTranslationPreprocessorFactory` creates an instance of `CustomQueryTranslationPreprocessor`
+    * An instance of `AbpFilterAppendingExpressionVisitor` is created by `CustomQueryTranslationPreprocessor` which then modifies the query in the `Process()` method before allowing the base provider to proccess the query
+       1. This uses the `AbpGlobalFiltersOptionsExtension` to gain access to important contextual information such as the `IDataFilter` and `CurrentTenant` which are required to modify the query
+       2. The `CompiledQueryWithAbpFiltersCacheKey` decides if the query needs to be processed again or a cached copy of the results can be returned.
+       This looks to see if the `DataFilters` have changed etc. and if they have then the `AbpFilterAppendingExpressionVisitor` is executed to regenerate the query.

 For more info about the ABP project, you can visit [docs.abp.io](https://docs.abp.io).

 ## Main project files